malikinss/Projects/readme.md

 Here I will constantly update and add new projects as they are completed.

 ## Help and feedback🩼
-If you have suggestions, questions or comments regarding any of the projects, feel free to open an Issue or make a Pull Request.
+If you have suggestions, questions or comments regarding any of the projects, feel free to open an ```Issue``` or make a ```Pull Request```.
 Your feedback is valuable to me and will help make my projects even better.

 ## License⚖️
 All projects in this repository are licensed under [MIT](./LICENSE.txt).